BMW 530e hybrid reliability & safety rating

-This can even be upgraded further to Driving Assistant Plus, which adds active cruise control and autonomous emergency braking that senses pedestrians and bikes as well as cars.
-A tyre-inflation kit is standard on the 530e while run-flat tyres are optional, but there's no space saver tyre available.
-The 530e also has an ‘eDrive exterior sound’ – where the car emits a sound at low speeds to warn pedestrians – as a no-cost option.
+This can even be further to Driving Assistant Plus, which adds active cruise control and autonomous emergency braking that senses pedestrians and bikes as well as cars.
+A tyre-inflation kit is standard on the 530e, while run-flat tyres are optional, but there's no space-saver wheel available.

 In This Review